-Not only startups outsource the CTO role.
-There are many companies, especially SMEs, that intensively experience the needs in digital growth but are getting stuck for the lack of technology leadership within the team.
-They are good at their business but become confused when it comes to managing digital transformation.
-However, here are a few tips on how to know if a company needs an outsourced CTO:
+Even though CTO as a service for startups is the most popular model, not only startups need the outsourced CTO role.
+Many companies, especially SMEs, experience the need for digital growth intensively but are getting stuck for the lack of technology leadership within the team.
+They are good at their business but become confused about managing digital transformation.
+However, here are a few tips on how to know if a company needs an outsourced CTO Service:

 - Are you struggling to find the right person for the role of CTO?